lorarjohns/flask-api-sql/SOLUTION.md

  Because of the limitations of `sqlite3`, the queries in this database are written using Python string interpolation.
 While it is not likely that these specific queries would be vulnerable to SQL injection, better practice would be to use an ORM framework like SQLAlchemy as an interface.
 I have mocked up database models but did not build out the entire Postgres/SQLAlchemy infrastructure, which would be a potential next step.

+ The instructions weren't explicit about the ranking choice to make when there is no section tie, but a user has read _no_ articles in a section.
+In that case, I have ranked the article with more overall views higher (similarly to the logic for breaking category ties).
+While this is possible in SQL alone, not all versions of sqlite have window function capability (my native installation on Ubuntu LTS does not, for instance.
+To clarify my thought process and to make the program easier to read and debug, I rewrote the logic in Python.

+2. Further development

+I collected additional metadata from the New York Times Articles API using the URLs in the article_data csv.
+For building a collaborative filtering or graph algorithm to recommend content or segment user groups, we could leverage additional information from this data such as:

+- word count
+- byline
+- human-engineered geographic and descriptive facets
+- machine-learned latent facets
+- dates and days of publication
+- subsection
+- abstract
+- images and captions
+- sentiment scores

+Together with individualized user reading preference data, such features would allow for a marriage of collaborative filtering, which is based on data harvested from the individual use patterns of other users, and content-based recommendation, which focuses more on the aggregate characteristics of the articles.
+Either one alone might create a bias that drowns out interesting articles in the long tail of the distribution, but together enable recommending relevant but "surprising" and interesting content.